 The linearity shall be verified for each normal operating range by executing the following steps:

-(a) The analyser, flow-measuring instrument or sensor shall be set to zero by introducing a zero signal.
+(a) The analyser, flow-measuring instrument, or sensor shall be set to zero by introducing a zero signal.
 For gas analysers, purified synthetic air or nitrogen shall be introduced to the analyser port via a gas path that is as direct and short as possible.

-(b) The analyser, flow-measuring instrument or sensor shall be spanned by introducing a span signal.
+(b) The analyser, flow-measuring instrument, or sensor shall be spanned by introducing a span signal.
 For gas analysers, an appropriate span gas shall be introduced to the analyser port via a gas path that is as direct and short as possible.

 (c) The zero procedure of (a) shall be repeated.